HackYourFuture-CPH/dotnet-masterclass/FLIPPED_CLASSROOM.md

   - [Decimals](https://youtu.be/kdKcpF9roeU) (5:43 min)
 - [Branches (if/else) on Microsoft Learn](https://docs.microsoft.com/en-gb/learn/modules/csharp-if-elseif-else/1-introduction)

 Learning new stuff can be exciting, but a bit overwhelming.
 Take your time when going through the materials.
 Experiment with the programs, change them a bit and have fun!
-Feel free to reach out to mentors on Slack on #dotnet channel.
+Feel free to reach out to mentors on Slack on #dotnet-masterclass-2022 channel.